shah-zeb-naveed/data-structures-and-algorithms/README.md

 -   Most 2D can be done with a table approach.
 Sometimes visualizing arrays is good enough instead of a tree.
 -   Remember to cache the results.
 Memoization can easily be converted to Bottom-up DP.
 Core conditions mostly remain the same.
 -   Even when defining the DFS conditions and recursive calls, do think about simple equations that would be easily possible in 2D array (like looking at i + 1, j + 2, max/sum, etc)

+**Data Structures Udacity Course:**
+    - Linked Lists make inserting and deleting so easy but Arrays are good in terms of having indices.
+      - Index vs Reference to the next element
+      - In particular, arrays are contiguous memory blocks, so large chunks of them will be loaded into the cache upon first access.
+This makes it comparatively quick to access future elements of the array.
+Linked lists on the other hand aren't necessarily in contiguous blocks of memory, and could lead to more cache misses, which increases the time it takes to access them.
+      - Typically, when using an array you access items near each other.
+This is especially true when accessing an array sequentially.
+        - When you access memory, chunks of it are cached at various levels.
+Cache locality refers to the likelihood of successive operations being in the cache and thus being faster.
+In an array, you maximize the chances of sequential element access being in the cache.
+        - With linked lists, by counter-example, there's no guarantee that items that appear sequentially in the list are arranged near eachother in memory.
+This means fewer cache hits, and degraded performance.
+    - Doubly Linked List: reference to previous as well
+    - While inserting in linked list, first set the next of the new element.
+This will reduce 1 additional line of code instead of saving tmp pointer.
+    - Recent most important but still wanna keep the rest?
+Use stacks e.g. News Feed
+      - Stack can be implemented with linked lists
+      - LIFO
+    - Queue: can implement using LL
+      - Keep a ref to head and tail so constant time access
+      - Deques have dequeuer and enqueuer at both ends
+    - Priority Queue: if same priority, oldest removed
+    - **BS: for worst case, assume test element to be largest and always favor lower when middle is a tie in case of even numbers
+      - Not really significant.**
+    - If don't know big 0, create n vs n_iterations table and notice patterns
+    - Remember there might be a space vs time trade-off
+    - Talk about all possible options in an interview
+    - Improved version of bubble sort could stop doing comparisons for the very last elements
+    - Average Case:
+      - All possible case time (sum) / no. of cases on average
+    - Space Complexity: If no extra i.e. in place, O(1) Auxillary
+      - Assumes space released after every step so just look at single step
+      - In recursion, you'll always be in a single branch of the call tree so calculate space complexity accordingly.
+    - Merge sort, the recursive approach is called top-down.
+      - Bottom up is iterative and starts from bottom
+    - Please no quick sort on nearly sorted arrays if using standard Lomuto parittion scheme
+    - Improve quick sort by median
+    - Space complexity of Quick Sort can be O(1) if in-place using swaps
+      - But the recursion stack will be used still
+    - Hash functions might be used for optimizing a solution
+      - Commonly divide numbers by a number let's say 10
+        - mod and use the remainder as the index in an array
+      - Why use the last digits?
+Because they are more random than the significant digits
+      - Buckets to resolve collision
+        - Still need to iterate through the collection O(n)
+      - No perfect way to define a hash function
+      - Compromise between hash function size: that spreads out values but doesn't use a lot of space vs one that uses less buckets but might have to do some searching within each bucket
+      - Can use another hash function (double hashing)
+      - Load Factor = Number of Entries / Number of Buckets
+      - We can use our load factor as an indicator for when to rehash—as the load factor approaches 0, the more empty, or sparse, our hash table is.
+      - On the flip side, the closer our load factor is to 1 (meaning the number of values equals the number of buckets), the better it would be for us to rehash and add more buckets.
+Any table with a load value greater than 1 is guaranteed to have collisions.
+      - If hash function is simply mod than the divisor is simply the number of buckets
+      - Dividing a bunch of multiples of 5 by another multiple of 5 will cause a lot of collisions
+      - HashMaps:
+        - You can store <k, v> in the bucket determined by hash(k)
+        - For string keys, ASCII values to get integer value
+        - Just a convention, s[0]31^(n-1) + s[1]31^(n-2) + ….
+        - As long as you space, a unique hash key can be very useful for constant lookups
+      - Tree is an extension of a linked list essentially (having several next elements)
+        - A tree must be completely connected ALWAYS and no cycles
+        - Height of leaf is 0 but depth is X (opposite relation)
+      - BFS: Can do level Order traversal
+      - DFS: Preorder, inorder, post-order
+      - Perfect binary trees (all non-leaves have two children)
+      - BST: Unbalanced is a problem (the worst case)
+      - Heaps don't have to be binary
+      - A binary heap must be a complete tree:
+        - All levels except the last level must be full
+      - Binary Tree: log(n) > Height of the tree
+      - If heap implemented through Tree like structure, it will require saving more stuff (left, right, bla bla bla)
+        - Commonly implemented with an array
+      - The most unbalanced tree is kinda like a linked list
+      - Red Back Tree Rules:

+1. Each node can be either red or black
+2. Each node has null black nodes (if it doesn't have 2 children)
+3. If parent is red, both children are black
+4. Root is black
+5. All paths from root to null nodes have the same number of black nodes
+      - Graphs (Networks) to be used for showing connections
+        - Trees are actually types of graphs
+      - Cycles allowed
+      - No roots but we can have a starting point based on the problem
+      - DAG: Directed, Acyclic, Graph
+      - Connectivity:
+        - Disconnected: if we can't reach a vertex or a group of vertices from another
+        - Min number of elements to be removed for a graph to become disconnected > shows how strong connection is
+        - A weakly connected component is a maximal group of nodes that are mutually reachable by violating the edge directions.
+      - Implementation:
+        - OOP (Edge, Vertex objects)
+        - List of edges
+        - Adjacency List
+        - Adjacency Matrix
+        - If you're looking for node degree or no. of edges for a vertex > Adjacency list
+      - DFS: Can be implemented with stack:
+        - If not seen, put in stack
+        - If hit a seen vertex, go back and try another one
+        - Recursion is technically a stack as well
+      - BFS: Queue
+      - **Eulerian Path:**
+        - Passes through every edge at least once( I think its exactly once)
+        - Eulerian Cycle:
+          - Each edge only once
+          - End up at the same node
+          - Possible only if all nodes have even degree or even number of edges connected to them.
+        - Paths are a bit lenient:
+          - Start and end nodes can have odd degree
+      - **Hamiltonian Path**
+        - Must go through every vertex once
+        - Cycle:
+          - Start and end at the same vertex
+      - If you're storing a disconnected graph, not every node will be tied to an edge, so you should store a list of nodes.
+      - We could probably leave it there, but storing an edge list will make our lives much easier when we're trying to print out different types of graph representations.
+      - Unfortunately, having both makes insertion a bit complicated
+      - Shortest Path:
+        - **Unweighted: BFS**
+        - **Weighted, Undirected: Dijiktra's (Min Heap Implementation)**
+          - **Djiktra's should work for directed as well**
+      - Knapsnack: Brute Force is O(2^n)
+      - A problem may have both DFS and BFS solution like the count_islands problem

 **Final Interview Tips**: